OpenAtom-Linyaps/linyaps-doc/en/guide/ll-builder/export.md

 Use `ll-builder export` to check out the build content and generate the `bundle` format package (referred to as uab).

-View the help information of `ll-builder export` commands:
+View the help information for the `ll-builder export` command:

 ```bash
 ll-builder export --help
 ```

-Here is the outputs:
+Here is the output:

 ```text
 Usage: ll-builder [options] export [filename]